seifou23i/Grid2Bench/README.md

 Some Jupyter notebook are provided as tutorials for the RLBenchPlot package.
 They are located in the [getting_started](getting_started) directories.

+Getting_Started notebook contains simple examples to show how we use the functions defined in the framework.

 # Documentation
 Under progress...